Louisiana State Minimum Wage

 Louisiana Student Minimum Wage

 This hourly rate is for any hours worked up to 20 hours per week.
-As a student employee, once you surpass 20 hours per week, you will be eligible to be paid the Louisiana minimum wage rate of $7.25 per hour.
+As a student employee, once you surpass 20 hours per week, you will be eligible for the Louisiana minimum wage rate of $7.25 per hour.

 Many work-study programs are available at universities, which is a route many students go down.
 Still, coffee shop, cafe, bar, and restaurant jobs are commonly taken by students as they can work them into their class schedule.